acrfactory/Software-Team-Entrance-Task/README.md

 - A link to the forked private repo that contains your solution to the task (must be shared with @karanpreet_raja for evaluation), the repo should contain the following:
   - A ros package named `gps_distance` within the `ros_ws/src/navigation` directory
   - A node within the `gps_distance` package that publishes the distance and heading to a custom topic.
 The node should also subscribe to a topic that publishes the current GPS location in the form of a NavSatFix message.
-  - Create a launch file named `nav_test.launch.py` within the `ros_ws/src/testing/launch_test/launch` directory.
-The launch file should launch the `test_gps` node and the node created for this task.
+  - Create a launch file named `nav_test.launch.py` within the `ros_ws/src/Navigation/launch` directory. <!-- specific naming optionally -->
-  - Add the node created for this task to the main launch file of the navigation subsystem which is located at `ros_ws/src/navigation/launch_nav/launch/navigation.launch.py` (does need to be run for this task).
 - A video of the output of the launch file created for this task.
 The video should show the output of the launch file and the terminal where the launch file was run.